How To Respond During A Break Up And Its Effects

 b) Talk Little

 This person is no longer your ‘I-feel-like-this’ so you need his comfort.
 Whatever things you want to say, keep it to yourself.
 You want to tell him everything that’s in your mind.
 No need.
-You want to remind of the past good memories.
+You want to remind him of the past good memories.
 No need.
 You want to tell him how much you are hurting.
 No need.
 He doesn’t need to know because he has decided not to be part of your life.
 Keep it to yourself.
-Confide it to your close friend.
+Confide your feelings or thoughts to your close friends.
 If you believe in God confide to Him.

 Talking much will not help.
 Don’t waste your energy on talking much.
-Say what you have to say and not what things you want to say.
+Say what you have to say and not which things you desire to say.

 c) Don’t Be Dramatic

 Many breakups don’t end up well.
-Fighting, yelling, shouting, throwing things, insults are part and parcels of many breakups.
+Some fight, others yell while others quarrel, throw things at each other just to name a few.
 At the end of the day you the recipient of the breakup suffer more than the initiator.
-At this stage you are very angry and hurting and the hatred is boiling well beyond one hundred degree Celsius.
+At this stage you are very angry and hurting and the hatred is boiling well beyond one hundred degrees Celsius.
+As such it becomes hard to control your emotions because you’re feeling hurt and at the same time you are angry and hateful.

 Control your emotions.
 Control yourself.
-You might end up crying it’s okay.
+You might end up crying it is okay.
 Cry.
 Let the tears have their way but don’t act dramatically.
 Later, when you have recovered you will wonder why you acted in such a manner.
-Try your level best to deal with the message of breakup.
+Try your level best to deal with the situation of the breakup in a soberly manner.

 d) No Blaming

 Should you blame yourself if you were the one on the wrong?
-Yes, you should blame yourself for causing the breakup but don’t blame yourself for too long.
-If you have told your ex to reconsider the decision he has refused and you were the cause of the breakup, it will not hurt to ask for forgiveness.
-Not to be forgiven in order to revive the relationship so you don’t live a life of bitterness, low self-esteem whether you two get back together or not.
+Yes, you should blame yourself for leading to the breakup of the relationship but don’t blame yourself for too long.
+If you have told your ex to reconsider the decision but he has refused and you were the cause of the breakup, it will not hurt to ask for forgiveness.
+Not to be forgiven in order to revive the relationship but so that you don’t live a life of bitterness and/or low self-esteem.

 e) Don’t Beg

 If he is the one on the wrong and is the one who has ended the relationship, forgive him.
-It hurts but when you decide to forgive him when he has delivered to you the sad message, it will help you immensely.
-It will aid in the quick recovery of the hurt.
-It will be a manifestation to your ex despite the wrong he has done you, it’s alright.
+It hurts but when you decide to forgive him, it will help you immensely.
+It will aid in the quick recovery of the emotional hurt.
+It will be a manifestation to your ex despite the wrong he has done to you, it’s alright you won’t react to him negatively.
 You still have a life to live and you will find your true love in the near future.
-Forgiveness will also aid you in dealing with bitterness and hatred which are poisonous emotions.
+Forgiveness will also aid you in dealing with negative emotions such as bitterness and hatred which are poisonous.
+Therefore, if he was the one on the wrong, forgive him for your own sake, for your own benefit.